sdoboli/Lab8_CSC16_S21/README.md

 **Example**

 	Deck new_deck(30); // new_deck is an empty deck with max_size = 30, nr_cards = 0, memory for the array is
 		           // allocated now but the array is empty new_deck.init_deck({"hearts, "spades"}, 1,13) //adds 26 cards with suites hearts and spades and values
 						      // in between 1 and 13.

-A `Cards` object has an integer face and a string suite as private data members.
-Functions in the class `Cards` allow you to set the face and the suite for a new `Cards` or an existing `Cards` object, compare `Cards` by suite or by face.
+A `Cards` object has an integer `face` and a string `suite` as private data members.
+Functions in the class `Cards` allow you to set the `face` and the `suite` for a new `Cards` or an existing `Cards` object, compare `Cards` by `suite` or by `face`.
 Cards class is defined in `Cards.h`, and its functions are already implemented in `Cards.cpp`.
 Go over these files so you know which data members and which function members are available in the class Cards.
 A sample test file for the class `Cards` is included as well.
 You will need to compile it separately with `g++ -o cards test_cards.cpp Cards.cpp`

 **Steps**